ghoshsayak49/Automate-Backup-Google-Cloud-Storage-Powershell/README.md

 # Automate-Backup-Google-Cloud-Storage-Powershell
-PowerShell Script with BashScript to automate GCS Backup/ Sycn
+PowerShell Script with BashScript to automate GCS Backup/ Sync